aws-powertools/powertools-lambda-python/docs/roadmap.md

 * **Implementation**.
 For approved features, maintainers will build a prototype for early feedback, or use [`help wanted`](https://github.com/awslabs/aws-lambda-powertools-python/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3A%22help+wanted%22){target="_blank"} label welcoming contributions to accelerate development.

 ???+ info "Bug reports, documentation improvements, etc. are not covered by this process.
 See Maintainers process instead (coming soon)."

-## Themes

-Themes are key activities maintainers are focusing on, besides bug reports.
-These are updated periodically and you can find the latest [under Epics in our public board](https://github.com/orgs/awslabs/projects/51/views/11?query=is%3Aopen+sort%3Aupdated-desc){target="_blank"}.

-### Lambda Layers migration

-We are migrating our Lambda Layers internal release pipeline towards an AWS CodePipeline based system.
-This will allow us to more rapidly adopt additional regions, custom builds, and decrease our rollout time to all commercial regions.

-### End-to-end testing

-We are working on a framework to selectively run end-to-end tests as part of Pull Requests and upon merge.
-This will increase our confidence in detecting regressions early, and also explore ideas for utilities that can make testing easier for customers.

-### Python 3.6 deprecation

-We will remove support for Python 3.6 after July 18th, following AWS Lambda [deprecation notice for Python 3.6 runtime](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html#runtime-support-policy){target="_blank"}.
-We will monitor the deprecation notice in the event of any extension.

-### Reduce release operational overhead

-We are working on a consistent label and automation strategy across all Lambda Powertools projects ([Java](https://awslabs.github.io/aws-lambda-powertools-java/){target="_blank"}, [TypeScript](https://awslabs.github.io/aws-lambda-powertools-typescript/latest/){target="_blank"}).
-This will be our baseline to automate areas where we don't need human intervention, and reduce our manual effort to areas where clear communication is crucial.

-### Revamp roadmap

-We are beta testing the [new GitHub Projects Beta](https://github.com/orgs/awslabs/projects/51/views/1?query=is%3Aopen+sort%3Aupdated-desc){target="_blank"} to provide more visibility on our current activities.
-This also includes new GitHub Issue Forms Beta to streamline feature requests, bug reports, RFCs, etc., including a new mechanism to add external links like `Ask a Question`.

-Once complete, we will repurpose our [central roadmap repository](https://github.com/awslabs/aws-lambda-powertools-roadmap){target="_blank"} to provide a landing page for all Powertools languages, including an experiment to better highlight feature parity across them.

 ## Disclaimer